revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/02-IntroductionTonpmAndnode.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

- `package.json` file used to store the metadata related to the project such as a project description, the version of the project in a particular distribution, license information, as well as to store the list of dependency packages.
+ `package.json` file is used to store the metadata related to the project such as a project description, the version of the project in a particular distribution, and license information, as well as to store the list of dependency packages.

 </blockquote>
 </details>